 FanimeCon Costume Rules & Limitations

 - All con attendees must wear shoes at all times while in official convention space.
-This includes, but is not limited to the: San Jose Marriott, Hilton San Jose, the Fairmont San Jose, the Civic Center Auditorium, and Parkside Hall.
+This includes, but is not limited to, the: San Jose Convention Center, Marriott, Hilton, Civic Center, DoubleTree, and Parkside Hall.
 Even if a character goes barefoot, the cosplayer must wear shoes.

 - Costumes and daily wear shall not expose the body in such a way as to be deemed indecent exposure under California and City of San Jose ordinances.
 Private parts must be covered in an opaque material and not be subject to slippage or gaps.
-Liquid Latex or other conforming body coatings will be judged on a case by case basis.
+Liquid Latex or other conformal body coatings will be judged on a case-by-case basis.

 - All costumes worn within the convention center must fit through a standard doorway.

 - No costume may generate odor, smoke, or fog, or have overly bright or flashing lights.